databendlabs/databend/website/blog/2023-05-28-databend-weekly-95.md

 ### Native COS Support

-Databend now offers native support for COS!
-Compared to the S3 compatibility provided by COS, our native support has the following advantages:
+Databend now offers native support for COS (Cloud Object Storage)!
+In comparison to the S3 compatibility provided by COS, our native support offers several advantages:

-- By supporting cos's native signature algorithm, we have fixed some signing errors in certain boundary cases.
+- Fixed Signing Errors: We have addressed signing errors that occurred in certain boundary cases by supporting COS's native signature algorithm.
-- In the future, we will provide append and other functions that are not supported by s3 based on COS.
+- Enhanced Functionality: In the future, we plan to provide additional features such as append and other functions that are not supported by S3 but are available in COS.
-- Through COS's native support, we can integrate with Tencent Cloud's RAM, STS and other services to provide authentication capabilities without static keys.
+- Integrated Authentication: With COS's native support, we can seamlessly integrate with Tencent Cloud's RAM (Resource Access Management), STS (Security Token Service), and other services.
+This integration enables us to provide authentication capabilities without relying on static keys.

 If you are interested in learning more, please check out the resources listed below: